benbria/exception-formatter/README.md

 * `options.format`   - one of 'ascii', 'ansi', 'html'.  'ascii' and 'ansi' are identical, except that 'ansi' will use ANSI color codes to highlight lines.
+* `options.maxLines` - The maximum number of lines to print from the exception.
+0 or `null` for unlimited (the default.)
 * `options.basepath` - this is your project's root folder.
 If you're writing code in src/myFile.js, then this should be `path.resolve(__dirname, '..')`.
 This path will be stripped from the start of every filename in the exception, and is also used to help decide which code is "your code" and which is not.
 If this is not provided, then `process.cwd()` is used by default.
+* `options.basepathReplacement` - String used to replace the `basepath`.
+Defaults to "./".
 * `options.colors` - (Only for `format = 'ansi'`)  If true (the default) then lines which are "your code" will be bolded and colorized.
 If false, then lines will only be bolded.
 * `options.inlineStyle` - (Only for `format = 'html'`) If this option is true, then each line will